yarchefis/zeppos-project-wiki/README.md

 - If you are using the GitHub mobile app, please open the link in your browser for the best experience.
 - For more projects and updates, visit my official website: [yardev.su](https://yardev.su)

+### Special Thanks
+A huge thank you to [luckusmiSU](https://github.com/luckusmiSU) for helping create all the documentation pages!

 ---

 # Вики проектов ZeppOS